Homer Groening: Family and personal life

 Groening was the father of Matt Groening, the creator of The Simpsons, Lisa Groening, who was married to Craig Bartlett, the creator of Hey Arnold!, as well as Maggie, Mark, and Patty Groening.
 Groening died on March 15, 1996, of cancer.
 Following his death, his wife Marge lived another 17 years and died on April 22, 2013.
 She was 94 years old.

+Matt Groening has said that his father was nothing like Homer Simpson (despite the same name), describing him as a heroic World War II pilot, filmmaker and "a huge inspiration to me."

+Trivia

+Homer Groening's film A Study in Wet, would be used as the vanity card for Matt Groening's "The Curiosity Company".